-Thanyia is an actor, comedian, writer, host and presenter from London.
+Thanyia is an actress, comedian, writer and presenter from London.

 She has been performing comedy since 2012 and is affectionately known as one of the hardest working comedians on the circuit.
 She is one of the only females in the UK who works both the mainstream and Black comedy scenes simultaneously.
 This position was cemented when she reached the semi-finals of the BBC New Comedy Award in 2018.

 She has performed across the UK and the world, including The USA, Turkey, Sweden, Holland, Spain and Slovenia.
-She has performed alongside some of the best known comics on the scene today, including but not limited to – Dane Baptiste (whom she has recently supported on tour) Imran Khan, Kane Brown, Paul Chowdhury, Mae Martin, Richard Blackwood, Patrick Monoghan, Sean Lock & Joel Dommet.
+She has performed alongside some of the best known comics on the scene today, including but not limited to – Dane Baptiste, Desiree Birch and Ellie Taylor (all of whom she has recently supported on tour) Imran Khan, Paul Chowdhury, Suzi Ruffell, Richard Blackwood, & Joel Dommett.

 Thanyia has been invited to speak on current affairs on Channel 4, BBC Radio London and Talkradio.
 She has also written for Modern Woman magazine.
-She has spoken at Women in leadership summits for the National literacy Trust, hosted a recent Alt W event and has spoken at the prestigious Brunel Univeristy.
+She has spoken at Women in leadership summits for the National literacy Trust, hosted the first UK Bi-Pride main stage and has spoken at the prestigious Pride in London & Brunel Univeristy.

-With her degree in Performing Arts, Dance and Drama – Thanyia is no stranger to acting and improv.
-Her credits include Bafta winning Jamie Johnson (CBBC) Pure (C4) BBC Quickies, as well as multiple short comedy films and commercials (Maltesers buttons 2018 & Tango 2019).
+Thanyia is a skilled and naturally gifted actress.
+Her credits include Bafta winning Jamie Johnson (CBBC) Pure (C4) BBC Quickies, Kathryn Ryan's Duchess (Netflix) as well as multiple short comedy films.

-She is currently working on her debut stand up hour 'Bully' set for debut at the Edinburgh Fringe Festival in 2020 and her podcast 'Let's talk some Moore' which will launch on 1st October 2019.
+She is currently working on her debut stand up hour 'Bully' set for debut at the Edinburgh Fringe Festival in 2020.